 Think about how you can use what you’re cooking in another meal.
 Cooking ground beef?
 Cook extra and freeze for next week.
 Baking chicken?
 Save half to make into salad with lettuce, avocado, cucumber and orange slices.
 Cooking quinoa?
 Make extra to add to soups, chile, or tossed with black beans, corn, green chiles and a vinaigrette.

 Set aside a meal prep power hour to focus in the kitchen on foods to use through the week.
 Sunday works for me, but find the time best suited for your schedule.
 Sometimes I turn on some music.
 Sometimes I enjoy the quiet.
-You’ll save time and your sanity!
+Whatever your vibe, you’ll save time and your sanity during the week.

 - Set the oven to 350° F. to toast nuts, bake oatmeal, roast vegetables, bake potatoes or chicken.
 Potatoes can be reheated and topped with broccoli and cheese or chili.
 Try these Sweet Potato Nachos.
 Add chicken to salads or casseroles, or layered on a sandwich.